Linear superposition as a core theorem of quantum empiricism: Introduction and Summary

-At the same time, well"=founded opinions have long been known to the effect that ``quantum theory needs no `interpretation'\,\,'' \cite{fuchs1}, \cite{englert, kampen2, mermin} or that ``only consequences of the basic tenets of quantum mechanics can be verified by experiment, and not its basic laws'' \cite[p.~16]{faddeev}.
-In other words, the discrepancies between opinions are significant, and often radical: from epithets such as ``schizoid\footnote{The case in point is the many-world conception by Everett--DeWitt.
-See also pages~158, 161, 176--179 in \cite{dewitt} regarding the ``state of schizophrenia'' and `explanations' as to why ``schizophrenia cannot be blamed on quantum mechanics'' \cite[p.~182]{dewitt}.}, situation is desperate'' \cite[p.~420]{lipkin}, \cite[p.~424]{pilan} to supporting the rationale for quantum computations \cite{deutsch} and whole books written on the subject \cite{saunders}.
-In any case, the controversy between ``the warring factions, \ldots, many [quantum] faiths, \ldots\ and instrumentalist camps'' \cite[p.~60--61]{schloss3}, \cite[sect.~5.5]{sudbery}, \cite{auletta, home} cannot be considered an acceptable state of affairs (see also sect.~\ref{phil}), for the simple reason that the `quantum philosophy' issues turn into---unhealthy situation---an `industry' of interpretations, while at the same time the very same philosophers call for its denial: ``interpretation of \qm\ emerged as a growth industry'' \cite[p.~92]{mackin}.
+At the same time, well"=founded opinions have long been known to the effect that ``quantum theory needs no `interpretation'\,'' \cite{fuchs1}, \cite{englert, kampen2, mermin} or that ``only consequences of the basic tenets of quantum mechanics can be verified by experiment, and not its basic laws'' \cite[p.~16]{faddeev}.
+In other words, the discrepancies between opinions are significant, and often radical: from epithets such as ``schizoid, \ldots\ situation is desperate'' \cite[p.~420]{lipkin}, \cite[p.~424]{pilan} to supporting the rationale for quantum computations \cite{deutsch} and whole books written on the subject \cite{saunders}.
+Concerning the ``schizoid'', the case in point is the many-world conception by Everett--DeWitt.
+See also pages~158, 161, 176--179 in \cite{dewitt} regarding the ``state of schizophrenia'' and `explanations' as to why ``schizophrenia cannot be blamed on quantum mechanics'' \cite[p.~182]{dewitt}.

+In any case, the controversy between ``the warring factions, \ldots, many [quantum] faiths, \ldots\ and instrumentalist camps'' \cite[pp.~60--61]{schloss3}, \cite[sect.~5.5]{sudbery}, \cite{auletta, home}---``[t]hey all declare to see the light, the ultimate light'' \cite[p.~987]{fuchs2}---cannot be considered as an acceptable state of affairs (see also sect.~\ref{phil}), for the simple reason that the quantum philosophy issues turn into an `industry' of interpretations""---an unhealthy state of affairs""---while at the same time the very same philosophers call for its denial: ``interpretation of \qm\ emerged as a growth industry'' \cite[p.~92]{mackin}.